Revolutionizing Equality: Civil Rights Act of 1964

 • Ended segregation in public places and schools

-• Prohibited unequal application of voter registration requirements
+• Prohibited unequal of voter registration requirements

 • Created the Equal Employment Opportunity Commission (EEOC) to ensure fair employment practices